mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/wide_gamut_color_selector.rst

 The top right of the selector has a foreground and background selector, while the middle is the main selector.

 You can configure this docker by clicking the settings icons in the top level of the selector.
-Here you can access quick settings, like the color model and prefered selector shapes, and more configuration can be accessed with :guilabel:`Configure...`.
+Here you can access quick settings, like the color model and preferred selector shapes, and more configuration can be accessed with :guilabel:`Configure...`.

 .. note::